Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes

 \section{Conclusion and Future Work}

 In this work, we explored the main task of portfolio crash detection, which was difficult to solve before the advent of LLMs, due to the unprecedented nature of crash-related events.
 We proposed our TRR framework, which is able to do zero-shot reasoning across relational and temporal information through a set of human cognitive capabilities.
-Through extensive experiments, we show that TRR is able to outperform state-of-the-art frameworks on detecting portfolio crashes.
-Furthermore, we also explored the generalizability of TRR by using it to develop a crisis warning indicator in macroeconomics.
+Through extensive experiments, we showed that TRR is able to outperform state-of-the-art frameworks on detecting portfolio crashes.
+Furthermore, we also explored the generalizability of TRR by using it to develop a global crisis warning indicator.

-The results of this work open up some possible future directions for research.
-Firstly, each of the individual components in TRR can be expanded with more specialized techniques.
+The results of this work open some possible future directions for research.
+Firstly, each component in TRR can be further improved.
 For example, the memory component in TRR can be augmented with a more advanced symbolic database \cite{hu2023chatdb}; the PageRank algorithm is also dated and can be replaced with newer information retrieval-based methods \cite{wu2021self}.
-Secondly, for the crisis detection task, more baselines could be studied \cite{babecky2013leading, jorda2017macrofinancial}, such as government debt, external trade flows, \textit{etc}.
-These statistical indicators could also be used together with our TRR method in a ensemble system, which could help to improve the prediction capability of the warning indicator.
+Secondly, for the crisis detection task, more baselines could be studied \cite{babecky2013leading, jorda2017macrofinancial}, such as government debt, external trade, \textit{etc}.
+These statistical indicators could also be used together with TRR in an ensemble system, which could help to improve the prediction capability of the overall warning indicator.